St. Joseph Indian Trail – Michigan’s 200 Mile Ancient Highway

 Building Le Griffon 1679

-In August of 1679, La Salle finished the construction of the ship Le Griffon.
-This was the first European design ship to be constructed on the Great Lakes.
-While the exact measurement is unknown, the double mast ship was believed to be up to 40 feet long with a wide 15-foot beam.
-Carrying seven cannons and a cargo capacity near 45-tons, this ship would have been viewed as a monster when it was launched on the upper Niagara River in early August.
+In August 1679, La Salle finished the construction of the ship Le Griffon.
+This was the first European-designed ship to be constructed on the Great Lakes.
+While the exact measurement is unknown, the double-masted ship was believed to be up to 40 feet long with a wide 15-foot beam.
+Carrying seven cannons and a cargo capacity of nearly 45 tons, this ship would have been viewed as a monster when it was launched on the upper Niagara River in early August.

 Henri de Tonti